Frequently asked questions

 • A Ceredigion Social Housing tenant under-occupying current accommodation by one or more bedrooms

-Priority Band D and E includes other housing need that does not require Social Housing.
+Band E includes applications which do not require Social Housing.

-• You or a member of your household has a history of Anti-Social Behaviour that was serious enough to be be grounds to seek eviction.
+• You or a member of your household has a history of unacceptable behaviour that was serious enough to be grounds to seek eviction.
 You do not have to have been evicted, however the offences must have been serious enough, that it could have resulted in eviction.

 • You or a member of your household has deliberately worsened your housing situation.